javascript-tutorial/en.javascript.info/6-data-storage/03-indexeddb/article.md

 - `name` -- a string, the database name.
 - `version` -- a positive integer version, by default `1` (explained below).

-We can have many databases with different names, all within the current origin (domain/protocol/port).
-So different websites can't access databases of each other.
+We can have many databases with different names, but all of them exist within the current origin (domain/protocol/port).
+Different websites can't access databases of each other.

 After the call, we need to listen to events on `openRequest` object:
-- `success`: database is ready, use the database object `openRequest.result` for further work.
+- `success`: database is ready, there's the "database object" in `openRequest.result`, that we should use it for further calls.
 - `error`: open failed.
 - `upgradeneeded`: database version is outdated (see below).

 **IndexedDB has a built-in mechanism of "schema versioning", absent in server-side databases.**

-Unlike server-side databases, IndexedDB is client-side, we don't have the data at hands.
+Unlike server-side databases, IndexedDB is client-side, in the browser, so we don't have the data at hands.
 But when we publish a new version of our app, we may need to update the database.

 If the local database version is less than specified in `open`, then a special event `upgradeneeded` is triggered, and we can compare versions and upgrade data structures as needed.